Everyone loves a controversy. There is a new one brewing, and some astrophysicists are very unhappy because their pet paradigm is in trouble again.

 “And yet, it moves!”
 Galileo whispered those defiant words in 1615 as he left the Roman Inquisition tribunal before which he repudiated his theory that the Earth—the immovable center of the Universe according to contemporary orthodoxy—revolves around the sun.
 Had he not recanted, his life would be forfeit.
 We like to think of Galileo’s struggles as the quaint artifact of a dark, ignorant, and tyrannical era where individuals challenged government-anointed superstitions only at grave personal risk.
 Dr. Judy Mikovits’ story shows that stubborn orthodoxies anointed by pharmaceutical companies and corrupt government regulators to protect power and profits remain a dominant force in science and politics.

-It is very engaging though it fills in details of the biblical events depicted.
-Of course a lot of the filled in details are not found in the Bible but they are totally reasonable within our understanding of the life people lived then.
+It is very engaging though it fills in details of the biblical events which are not described in the Bible.
+At first I thought that it was reasonable within our understanding of the life people lived then.
+But NOW I realise that it is DANGEROUS.
+It portrays Jesus Christ in an unbiblical way.
+Actually it is a heresy.

 I have heard it said many times that Jesus could not have been crucified on a Friday particularly if He was resurrected on the following Sunday.
 The following scripture is often quoted in support of this claim.